Last updated: January 31, 2023

 • Multilingual Vaccine Information Series (June & August 2021): Group vaccine information sessions were held in multiple languages with one-to-one follow-up to provide customized education to residents and assist them with booking vaccine appointments.
 Over 1,000 residents in isolated, non-English speaking communities were reached.

-• Data Driven Engagement (July 2021 to present): Targeted engagement in the three neighbourhoods with the highest rate of unvaccinated residents.
+• Data Driven Engagement (July 2021 to March 31, 2023): Targeted engagement in the three neighbourhoods with the highest rate of unvaccinated residents.
 Community Ambassadors were deployed to map out these areas and identify the most suitable locations to target for vaccine clinics and extensive engagement activities.
 This approach, along with other activities, has led to a decrease of nearly 28% in the number of unvaccinated residents in those three neighborhoods.

-• Vaccine Information Booths (October 2021 to present): Information booths were set up weekly in high foot traffic locations to engage with community members based on Community Ambassador’s knowledge and connections within the neighbourhood.
+• Vaccine Information Booths (October 2021 to March 31, 2023): Information booths were set up weekly in high foot traffic locations to engage with community members based on Community Ambassador’s knowledge and connections within the neighbourhood.
 Over 400 people were engaged through the information booths.
 Educational material on COVID-19, flyers on vaccine clinics in South Scarborough (that were also made widely available in the area), and masks were also distributed.

-• Engagement at Places of Worship (September 2021 to present): Collaboration with religious leaders with influence in their communities to plan vaccination clinics at mosques, churches and temples.
+• Engagement at Places of Worship (September 2021 to March 31, 2023): Collaboration with religious leaders with influence in their communities to plan vaccination clinics at mosques, churches and temples.
 These vaccine clinics were set up in partnership with the provincial GO-VAXX program and Toronto Public Health.
 Up to 97 people, including 23 children (5 to 11 years old), were vaccinated at the Salahudine Mosque in December 2021 alone.

 Lead Administrating Agency: Agincourt Community Services Association